luyadev/luya/docs/guide/app-translation.md

 ## Application translation

-To use the translation/messaging system in your controller or view files you have to configure the Yii i18n component:
+To use the translation/messaging system in your controller or view files you have to configure the Yii i18n component in `configs/config.php`:

 ```php
 'components' => [